 Liouville's theorem can be easily proven using the Hamiltonian formulation of classical mechanics, which we can phrase in terms of phase spaces.
 (Aside: Hamiltonian mechanics generalizes better to quantum mechanics.)

-Phase space is just the space of co-ordinates and momenta of a physical system.
+Phase space is just the space of co-ordinates q and momenta p of a physical system.
 If you add on some extra structure, you get dynamics in this space, where each point represents a state of a physical system and a parameterized curve represents how that state evolves over time.

 This isn't anything mysterious: for a single particle in a potential well, we have